Tierra Del FuegoA Desolate Archipelago Shivering At The Southern Tip Of The South American Continent

 Across the Magellan Strait from mainland South America & a burned shared by both Chile & Argentina, Tierra del Fuego, the Land of Fire, sits shivering at the bottom of the world, a remote, harsh & windswept land.
-It’s not immediately obvious but, and just like the Patagonian steppe further north, there a certain kind of desolate beauty down here.
-There’s little else.
+It’s not immediately obvious but, and just like the Patagonian steppe further north, there’s a certain kind of barren beauty down here.
+Shoot, there’s little else.

 Noun: Tierra del Fuego

 1. An archipelago off southern South America; separated from the continent by the Strait of Magellan; islands are administered by Chile and by Argentina.

 I spent quite a while down here in Tierra del Fuego, not meaning to & not doing a whole lot in the process.
 Three times I crossed the Strait of Magellan.
-Ditto for the border that runs vertically through the archipelago’s largest island, indeed South America’s largest, triangular-shaped Isla Grande de Tierra del Fuego, home to the region’s two largest towns Rio Grande & Usuhaia, both Argentinian.
+Ditto for the border that runs vertically through the archipelago’s largest island, indeed South America’s largest, triangular-shaped Isla Grande de Tierra del Fuego, home to the region’s two largest towns of Rio Grande & Usuhaia, both of which are Argentinian.